wallnerryan/pxdocs-backup/content/Use PX-Backup/cluster/add-a-cluster.md

 * `ec2:DeleteSnapshot`
 * `ec2:DescribeSnapshots`

+add the cloud account to PX-Backup:
+    Add new credentials in PX-Backup, under cloud settings, add a new **Cloud Account**.
+    Choose **AWS / S3 Compliant Object Store**
+    Enter a descriptive account name
+    In the **Public Key** field, add your S3 access key ID In the **Secret Key** field, add your S3 secret access key Select the **Add** button

+add the cluster to PX-Backup
+    Now that you've added the cloud account to PX-Backup, it can authenticate with your cluster on AWS and perform the operations necessary for backup tasks.
+    In PX-Backup, Select **Add Cluster**
+    From this page, enter the cluster details
+        Name the cluster
+        Retrieve the Kubeconfig from your cluster and paste it in the **Kubeconfig** text frame Select the **EKS** radio button from the **Kubernetes Service** from the **Cloud Account** dropdown, select the cloud account you previously created.
+        Select the **Submit** button

 <!-- this may need to be moved to credentials creation topic -->
 {{<info>}}
 **NOTE:** When you try to create a backup using the specified cloud account, make sure either the bucket is already created, or the credentials include permission to create the bucket